mozzie2kw/scrampbomb/README.md

 # scrampbomb
 :3
-welp, here is a funny project, that when executed, it silently scrambles the computer's keyboard. so-
+welp, here is a funny project, that when executed, it silently scrambles the computer's keyboard. it works only on windows so far, so-

  you (funi prankster) have an pendrive with *the code*, run the file on the computer,